General Santos City, the Philippines

 We toured the facility for about 40 minutes to get a glimpse of tuna processing – from gutting to chilling – until the fish was ready for distribution.
 At that late hour, workers were not too busy to smile at the camera and answer a question or two.

 The proof of the pudding was in the eating.
 We had our fill of tuna steak and tuna belly at Big Ben Steaks & Grills, seafood dinner at Tiongson Arcade, a dampa-style wet market of fresh seafood that would be cooked to your liking by a restaurant of your choice, and tuna products, cut and packaged (insulated to preserve its freshness) for take-out, at Citra Mina Seafood Market, perfect for pasalubong.

 At the fish port, the fact did not escape me that it was a place of carnage.
 In this post-hunting age, it was rather unnerving to see the actual creatures before they were cut and cooked beyond recognition to become our food.
-From then on, I would truly mean the Japanese expression of gratitude before a meal: itadakimasu – I humbly receive this food and acknowledge the sacrifice of animals for our nutrition and of farmers and fishermen for our daily bread.
+From then on, I would truly mean the Japanese expression of gratitude before a meal: itadakimasu – humbly partaking of this food and acknowledging the sacrifice of animals for our nutrition and of farmers and fishermen for our daily bread.